DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ## Usage

-The package can be used as a **Standard Command Line Options style** with a list of options that are explained as following.
+The software can be used as a **Standard Command Line Options style** with a list of options that are explained as following.

 ### Compiling